-ON THIS PAGE: You will find out more about what factors increase the chance of astrocytoma.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing astrocytoma.
+Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing a tumor.
 Although risk factors often influence the development of a tumor, most do not directly cause a tumor.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.

 Doctors and researchers do not know what causes most childhood tumors.
 There is some evidence that genetics may play a role in a small percentage of children with cerebral astrocytoma.
 The following factors may increase a child’s risk of developing astrocytoma:

 Neurofibromatosis.
 Neurofibromatosis is an inherited disorder that causes a type of noncancerous tumor called a neurofibroma.
 Neurofibromatosis is also called Recklinghausen’s disease or von Recklinghausen’s disease.
 Learn more about neurofibromatosis type 1 and neurofibromatosis type 2.

 Other genetic conditions.
 Less commonly, the following genetic conditions are associated with a higher risk of developing a central nervous system (CNS) tumor:

 The next section in this guide is Symptoms and Signs.
 It explains what changes or medical problems astrocytoma can cause.
 Use the menu to choose a different section to read in this guide.